 4. Move to a paperless office

 Go digital and implement a paperless strategy in your office.
-The move will not only reduce your consumption of paper and printer consumables, it will also help make your processes more efficient and create an eco-friendlier workplace.
+In our increasingly virtual and decentralised workplace, many are already making the move to reduce their reliance on paper and print media.
+Moving to a paperless office may take some time, commitment and resources to implement, but it will help make your processes more efficient and create a more eco-friendly workplace.

 5. Use sustainable office supplies

 When purchasing paper, printer toner and other office supplies, it’s worth checking the actual products and suppliers.

 - How and where are they made?